mariabnd/coroname/README.md

 # coroname

-A collection of terms related to coronavirus disease 2019
+A collection of terms related to coronavirus disease 2019 that might be useful for literature scoping

 ## Virus
 * nCov2019